fmpwizard/blog/content/post/I_knew_I_had_an_older_brother.md

 ### The Chills!

-Since I started taking mentoring sessions with [Fauna Speak](https://www.faunaspeak.com/book-a-session/mentorship), I noticed that when I'm really connected to Spirit, I get a serious chill.
+Since I started taking mentoring sessions, I noticed that when I'm really connected to Spirit, I get a serious chill.
 I've been using this to tell a true message apart from my mind messing with me.
 This also happens when practice healing, it's like a feedback loop, I dial into the Spirit World, I connect with the Souls that are around us all the time, and the chill tells me I have dial tone.